jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * The [Continuous Delivery Foundation](https://cd.foundation/ "The Continuous Delivery Foundation") (CDF)

     "*The Continuous Delivery Foundation (CDF) serves as the vendor-neutral home of many of the fastest-growing projects for continuous delivery, including Jenkins, Jenkins X, Spinnaker, and Tekton.
 CDF supports DevOps practitioners with an open model, training, industry guidelines, and a portability focus.*"

+But if you look at the foundations they are "pay-to-play" and controlled by the largest corporations who don't always have a good track record in relation to respecting free/opensource licensing.
+Some great technological advances have come about due to foundations but the voice of the individual contributor has been drowned out.
+Perhaps the time for the focus on the business model for Free and Opensource software has arrived as the large corporations have found and embraced Opensource Software.
+The question we need to ask ourselves is, "[What comes next after opensource?](https://www.youtube.com/watch?v=vTsc1m78BUk "Bruce Perens Video")"

 ## Chapter Conclusion and Summary